Madikwe Game Reserve

 Do you have a Spa?

-We don't offer spa treatments, as our bush camp is entirely off-grid and unfenced (and therefore the only genuine eco lodge in Madikwe).
+We don't offer spa treatments, as our bush camp is entirely off-grid and unfenced.

-Guests love to visit us to enjoy the natural beauty and tranquility of our unique setting, whilst seeking the soul of the wild rather than the indulgence of a luxury hotel.
+Guests love to enjoy the natural beauty and tranquility of our unique setting, whilst seeking the soul of the wild rather than the indulgence of a luxury hotel.

 We appeal to responsible travellers looking for a sustainable safari adventure and immersive wilderness experience.